-Comm itments Action Page 97 Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
+Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
 Delays against key milestone/s of more than 10% of the total length of the planned action.
-Problems with quality that lead to significant additional costs/work. explanation in place a ciny committee should ask the pertinent chief officer/s to provide an on or conduct a review to identify the root causes of the red status and put a action plan to prevent further deterioration and minimise the damage the overall organisation.
+Problems with quality that lead to significant additional costs/work.
 Significant lack of resources which cannot be resolved by the directorate.
-The difference of the content of the cont Performa nce Indicators (RAG) Pls identified to measure success of the commitment are mostly red.
-Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
-Red (alert) Performance is worse than target by 10% or more An AMBER status usually means one or more of the following: Action Amber A negative variance against the budget or savings of less than 10%.
+Pls identified to measure success of the commitment are mostly red.
+Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved. explanatic in place ar caused to iny committee should ask the pert on or conduct a review to identify to a action plan to prevent further de the overall organisation. nce Indicators (RAG) Performance is wors Amber An AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
 Delays against critical milestones less than 10% of the total length of the planned action.
-Problems with quality but not causing delay. projects/c ciny Committee should maintain a watching brief over Amber commitments but not necessarily intervening.
-They may ask chief officers to litigation actions to prevent amber from moving into the red. • Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing vacancies).
-Performar nce Indicators (RAG) Pls identified to measure success of the commitment are a mixture of red, amber and green.
-Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s.
-Amber (caution) Performance is worse than target by under 10% A GREEN status usually means one or more of the following: Action Green The forecast expenditure is on budget.
+Problems with quality but not causing delay.
+Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing vacancies).
+Pls identified to measure success of the commitment are a mixture of red, amber and green.
+Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s. projects/c provide m iny Committee should maintain a ommitments but not necessarily in itigation actions to prevent amber nce Indicators (RAG) Performance is wors Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
 Milestone/s on track to complete on time.
-Quality at expected levels. ciny Committee can let officers progress with the delivery of the planned ssurance from the underlying data should indicate that the milestone is n.
+Quality at expected levels.
 No resource problems.
-PIs identified to measure success of the commitment are mostly green.
-Performar nce Indicators (RAG) Stakeholders satisfied with the outcome.
-Green (clear) Performance is equal to or better than target Performance Indicators (Trend) Performa ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year
+Pls identified to measure success of the commitment are mostly green.
+Stakeholders satisfied with the outcome. actions.
+A truly gree iny Committee can let officers pro ssurance from the underlying data n.
+Ince Indicators (RAG) Performance is eq Performance Indicators (Trend) Performa ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (N ertinent chief officer/s to provide an y the root causes of the red status and put deterioration and minimise the damage rse than target by 10% or more a watching brief over Amber intervening.
+They may ask chief officers to er from moving into the red.